 - Oils - various oils make a good substitute and result in nice browning.
 Oils such as vegetable, olive, coconut, rice, corn.
 For thicker oils, try thinning out with a little bit of water/milk mix in well.
 Oils as a vegan egg wash for baking is great, check out an example of baked puff pastry here purslane pockets or vegan dinner rolls which use coconut oil instead of egg wash.
 Both have a lovely golden hue.

 - Milks - plant based milks such as almond, soy, oat and rice work well too.
 Try unsweetened versions as sugar browns (quicker) when exposed to heat.
 Milks also make a great vegan egg wash for baking, they have a lovely sheen.

-- Natural sweeteners - date syrup, agave nectar, carob syrup, molasses, golden syrup diluted (1:1 ratio) with water or vegan milk to avoid over browning.
+- Natural sweeteners - date syrup, agave nectar, carob syrup, rice malt syrup, molasses, golden syrup diluted (1:1 ratio) with water or vegan milk to avoid over browning.
 This substitute egg wash is good for a sweeter type of baking.

 - For a savoury type bread/pastry - barbecue sauce diluted in water.
 This is an ideal egg wash substitute for pastries such as vegan sausage rolls, pasties, pies and similar.